jeroenwzelf/AIR/README.md

 	[x] Basic voting system functionality
 	[x] Saving votes from each user
-	[x] Plays radio in voice channel (from a radio broadcast url)
+	[x] Plays radio in voice channel (from a radio broadcast url) [ ] different bot with continuous broadcast in channel
+Server:
+	[ ] Buy a server that hosts the stream full time